 Nepal is located in the Himalayan Mountains, landlocked and bordered to the north by the People's Republic of China, and to the south, east, and west by the Republic of India.
-Nepal is known around the world for its majestic mountain peaks, including Mt.
-Everest, as well as exotic flora and fauna, demanding trekking trails, and ancient cultures.
-Wintergreen grows between 1,500 and 2,700 meters in altitude as it is primarily found in the Himalaya of Nepal and China.

 With an area of 147,181 square kilometers (56,827 square miles) and a population of approximately 30 million, Nepal is the world's 41st most populous country.
 More than 4.5 million of Nepal's population live in the capital city, Kathmandu.